Arkansas House Bill 1570 (2021): History

+Legal challenges

+In 2021, U.S. District Judge Jay Moody issued a temporary injunction on the law before it could take effect.
+Moody then issued a permanent injunction on the law in May 2022.
+A three-judge panel from the U.S. Court of Appeals for the Eighth Circuit upheld the injunction in August 2022.
+In September 2023, Attorney General Tim Griffin asked the full panel of judges from the Eighth Circuit to reconsider the ruling as opposed to a three-judge panel.
+In October 2023, the court granted his request.
+On April 11, 2024, ten judges on the Eighth Circuit heard oral arguments over whether to reinstate the law.
+Chief Judge Steven Colloton said a decision would be issued "in due course."
+In August 2025, the Eighth Circuit reversed the lower court's decision, allowing Arkansas to enforce its ban on gender-affirming care for minors.

 Reactions

 Support

 Supporters of the bill claimed that gender transition procedures are experimental and that their long-term effects have not been established.
 HB 1570's author, state Representative Robin Lundstrum (R–87), argued that her support was driven by science, saying she consulted medical experts while writing the bill; she referenced one Swedish study from 2011 finding that transgender people who underwent sex reassignment surgery were more likely to suffer mental health issues and commit suicide than the general population.
 Primary Senate sponsor Alan Clark (R–13) described gender-affirming treatment as experimental and potentially life-threatening, arguing that the bill would "protect children from making mistakes that they will have a very difficult time coming back from."
 Republican Attorney General Leslie Rutledge said that the bill "is about protecting children", adding that "Nothing about this law prohibits someone after the age of 18 from making this decision.
-What we’re doing in Arkansas is protecting children from life-altering, permanent decisions."
+What we're doing in Arkansas is protecting children from life-altering, permanent decisions."

 Family Council, a conservative organization in Arkansas, claimed that the long-term effects of gender-affirming healthcare are unknown, while Vernadette Broyles, president of the law firm Child & Parental Rights Campaign, characterized the banned treatments as "unethical experimentation on [children's] developing bodies."
 The American College of Pediatricians, a socially conservative group, said that "affirming gender discordance too early will push young people to transition."

 Sarah Huckabee Sanders, while running in the 2022 Arkansas gubernatorial election, said she supported HB 1570 and would have signed it if she were governor.
 Both of her opponents in the race, Democrat Chris Jones and Libertarian Ricky Harrington Jr., said that they would have vetoed the legislation.